Milias/ChoresApp/README.md

 #About

-Edit icon by Icons fest from the Noun Project.
+* Edit icon (edit.svg) created by Icons fest from the Noun Project.
-Check icon by Johan Ronsse from the Noun Project.
+* Check icon (check.svg) created by Johan Ronsse from the Noun Project.
-Add icon by Gautam Arora from the Noun Project.
+* Add icon (add.svg) created by Gautam Arora from the Noun Project.
-Delete icon by lipi from the Noun Project.
+* Delete icon (edit.svg) created by lipi from the Noun Project.